Winston Marshall: Political activism and podcasting

-In January 2022 launched the "Marshall Matters" podcast.
-It is hosted by British magazine The Spectator, for which Marshall became a contributor in 2021, and will see him interview people working in creative industries "to find out what indeed is the state of the arts".
+In January 2022, he launched the "Marshall Matters" podcast.
+It was hosted by British politically conservative magazine The Spectator, which is owned by his father, and for which Marshall became a contributor in 2021.
+The podcast was promoted as Marshall interviewing people working in creative industries "to find out what indeed is the state of the arts."
+By October 2023, 45 episodes had been published, including interviews with Laurence Fox, Jordan Peterson and Candace Owens.
 Of his career move into being a "culture warrior", he said that "Having made all this huge sacrifice so that [he could] speak [his] mind, [he] might as well fucking do it then.
 It would seem stupid not to."